 The presence of unobserved preferences and skills (to the econometrician, but known by the agents) that could be correlated over time constitute a threat to identifying the coefficients of interest.
-We address this issue by allowing for unobserved heterogeneity types in the spirit of Heckman and Singer (1984) and Keane and Wolpin (1997).
+We address this issue by allowing for unobserved heterogeneity types in the form of random effects, in the spirit of Keane and Wolpin (1997).
 Namely, we include type-specific components, capturing permanent characteristics of the individual, which enter the model in the form of location shifters.
 These type-specific shifters are allowed to affect the outcomes (college grades and log-wages), college graduation probability, white-collar job offer arrival rate and flow utilities associated with the different choice alternatives.
 We allow for three unobserved binary heterogeneity factors, namely one for schooling ability, one for schooling preferences, and one for work motivation.
-It follows that the agents in our model are supposed to belong to one of eight unobserved heterogeneity types, where each of the three latent factors can take on one of two possible values, low (L) or high (H).
-30 We assume that (initially unknown) unobserved ability and unobserved heterogeneity types are mutually independent, and that they are also independent from the observed covariates at period t=1.
+It follows that the agents in our model are supposed to belong to one of eight unobserved heterogeneity types, where each of the three latent factors can take on one of two possible values, low (L) or high (H).32 We assume that (initially unknown) unobserved ability and unobserved heterogeneity types are mutually independent, and that they are also independent from the observed covariates at period t=1.
 In practice we rely on an auxiliary measurement system, which is primarily used to identify the distribution of permanent unobserved heterogeneity.
 Beyond identification, another advantage of using these measurements is that they render greater interpretability to the heterogeneity types (Carneiro, Hansen, and Heckman, 2003).
-Appendix C describes the measurements we use and how each one of them relates to the unobserved heterogeneity types.